diazf/pref_eval/README.md

 preference-based evaluation
 =====
 ## Introduction
 Preference-based evaluation is a method for comparing rankings from multiple systems that is substantially more sensitive that existing metric-based approaches.
+This makes it particularly appropriate in situations where existing metric-based evaluation results in a number per-query ties as a result of, for example, properties of the evaluation metric, the evaluation data, or systems themselves.
+The theory behind our version of preference-based relies on modeling possible sub-populations of users issuing the same request, allowing us to connect it to work in fairness and robustness.
+We summarize the approach below but details are more fully presented in our [publications](#citation).
+Or, you can skip to [code usage](#usage).

-### Disaggregating Evaluation Metrics
+### Motivation

+In order to understand the intuition behind preference-based evaluation, we first need to understand the implicit sub-populations behind traditional evaluation metrics like average precision.
 For a fixed ranked list, traditional evaluation metrics compute the performance of a system according to the expected behavior over distribution of possible user behavior \[[Robertson 2008](https://doi.org/10.1145/1390334.1390453); [Sakai and Robertson 2008](https://research.nii.ac.jp/ntcir/workshop/OnlineProceedings7/pdf/EVIA2008/07-EVIA2008-SakaiT.pdf); [Carterette 2011](https://doi.org/10.1145/2009916.2010037)\].
 Interpreting evaluation metrics in this way allows us to disaggregate these metrics and look at the performance for specific types of users.
-For example, we can disaggregate average precision into the utility for users associated with each recall level.
+For example, we can disaggregate average precision into the utility for sub-populations of users associated with each recall level (i.e., the sub-population interested in exactly one relevant item, the sub-population interested in exactly two relevant items, ...).

 ### Preference-Based Evaluation

-We can use the decomposed evaluation metrics in order to compare two rankings for the same query.
-For example, for users interested in exactly one relevant item, which ranking would be preferred?
-For users interested in exactly two relevant items, which ranking would be preferred?
-We can then aggregate these preferences between systems in order to compute a final preference between the rankings.
-How we aggregate preferences for two rankings depends on what you want to measure.
-We can simply look at the average preference across recall levels and recover a preference-based analog to average precision.
-Comparing the worst off users in both rankings recovers a preference-based analog to recall, robustness, and certain fairness metrics.
-Comparing the best off users in both rankings recovers a preference-based analog to precision metrics.
+We can use the decomposed evaluation metrics in order to compare two rankings for the same query for each implicit sub-population.
+For example, we can ask for users interested in exactly one relevant item, which ranking would be preferred?
+Or, for users interested in exactly two relevant items, which ranking would be preferred?
+And so forth.
+These preferences can be easily computed by adopting the principle that inspecting fewer items to satisfy a sub-population's recall requirements is preferable.
+This is a relatively weak assumption and underlies most existing evaluation metrics.

+We can then aggregate the collection of sub-population preferences in order to compute a final preference between the rankings.
+How we aggregate preferences for two rankings depends on what we want to measure.
+We can simply look at the average preference across sub-populations and recover a preference-based analog to average precision.
+Comparing the worst off sub-population in both rankings recovers a preference-based analog to recall, robustness, and certain fairness metrics.
+Comparing the best off sub-population in both rankings recovers a preference-based analog to precision metrics.
+We summary these correspondences in the table below.

 | Aggregation      | Preference | Metric-Based Analog | Other Related Metrics |
 | ----------- | ----------- | ----------- | ----------- |